joaogalvesluiz/dropbox-clone/readme.md

 <!-- About the project -->
 ## About <a name = "about"></a>

-In this project we make a Dropbox Clone with Firebase Real Time
+In this project we make a Dropbox Clone and you can create folder, subfolders, upload images/videos/pdfs using Firebase to Storage for save files.

-### Folders
+### How to execute

 ```
 git clone https://github.com/joaogalvesluiz/dropbox-clone.git
+- first install

-cd app
+cd app/public

+bower install
 ```

 ```
+- second install
+cd ../ to back app folder then install

 npm install - for install all dependencies
-npm install bower - for additional visual files
 npm start - live project client-server port 3000
 ```